Van For Sale

 The screen for the aforementioned sliding window is partially detached from its frame.

 The interior is the original brown corduroy.
-It's in decent shape considering the fragile fabric, but definitely showing some wear in spots.
+It's in ok shape considering the fragile fabric, but definitely showing wear.

 Radio does not work.